Battle of Anholt: Battle

 At the beginning of March 1811, Vice-admiral Sir James Saumarez received information that the Danes would attack Anholt.
 Tartar sailed from Yarmouth on 20 March and anchored off the north end of the island on 26 March.
 On 24 March, a Danish fleet of 18 gunboats with 1000 Danish marines on board left Gjerrild beach in Jutland.
 The Danish fleet was unaware that frigates were on the way to protect the British base on Anholt, known as Fort York, and had been reinforced with artillery.
 The Danes landed some 1000 troops in the darkness and fog and attempted to outflank the British positions.
 The Danes landed on the northern beach of Anholt early in the morning and marched towards Fort York, a bastion built in extension of the lighthouse and now manned by 380 British marines.
 On 27 March, the garrison sighted the enemy off the south side of the island.
 Maurice marched to meet them with a battery of howitzers and 200 infantry, and signaled Tartar and Sheldrake.
 The two vessels immediately made every endeavour to beat south, but the shoals forced them to stand so far out that it took them many hours.
 There was a failure to co-ordinate any Danish plan of battle and the fighting ended in sporadic encounters.
 The Danish soldiers, without supplies, became thirsty and tired.
 The batteries at Fort Yorke (the British base) and Massareenes stopped the assault.
-The Danes launched a final attack on Fort York at 10 in the evening, led by a Major Melsted.
+The Danes launched a final attack on Fort York at 10 in the evening, led by Major Ketil Melstedt.
 With raised sword, he led a charge by a small party of men towards the fort, but a British bullet ended his life and settled the battle.
 The Danish attempts to take Fort York failed due to a combination of poor planning, a lack of provisions and a failure to bring field artillery - much of this due to the current limitations on Danish shipping following British naval successes.
 Ultimately, this proved fatal.